 The working structure is the 30–50 image rolling rotation: hero frames near the top, details and process shots giving the grid texture underneath.
 Every delivery should feed that rotation for two to three months, which is exactly what the routing below is built to do.

-Routing a Real Delivery: 15 Finals, Four Destinations
+Routing a Real Delivery: One Set, Three Surfaces

 Here's a typical full-day delivery, routed frame-type by frame-type.
-A full day in Atlanta delivers 12–15 included finals, a working mix of wide establishing shots, three-quarter views, verticals, and detail vignettes.
-The routing works because the surfaces reuse the same files in different cuts and sequences, not because you need more images.
-Here's where everything goes:
+A full day delivers 12–15 included finals, a working mix of wide establishing shots, three-quarter views, verticals, and detail vignettes.

-• Instagram: 10–12 posts over 2–3 months.
+- Instagram: 10–12 posts over 2–3 months.
+Mostly frames that already live somewhere else, spaced out and re-cropped.
 The detail vignettes lead, since they're the strongest tiles in the delivery.
-Then the verticals, any re-crops your photographer includes, and 3–5 of the website frames re-used as the project's grid anchors.
-This is what keeps the 30–50 rotation fed without a new shoot.
+Then the verticals, the re-crops I include, and 3–5 of the website frames re-used as the project's grid anchors.
+One shoot keeps the 30–50 rotation fed for a quarter.

-The temptation is to post them anyway: "content is content."
+The temptation is to use everything everywhere, on the logic that content is content.
 Resist it.
 On the website, every frame past the strongest 8 dilutes the project's impression; the 25-image project page reads as I didn't know which to cut.
-On Instagram the penalty is slower but real: a grid padded with B-frames buries the heroes, and prospects evaluate within the top tiles.
+On Instagram the penalty is slower but real: posting a project's entire set in one week buries the heroes and burns three months of grid in five days.

 Restraint reads as competence.
 The designer whose every visible frame is intentional looks like she has an archive of equally strong work behind it.
-The designer who posts the whole take proves he doesn't.
-The kill pile is what makes the other three destinations look good.
+Holding frames back, and releasing them on your own schedule, is what makes the ones you do show land.

 The Short Version

-The same full-day delivery (12–15 finals plus alternates) feeds three surfaces with three different jobs.
-The website project page gets the 6–10 frames that tell the project's story at full strength; Instagram gets the detail vignettes, verticals, and alternates that work as scroll-stopping tiles, feeding the 30–50 rolling grid for two to three months; the press set of 8–12 gets assembled and held until you've pitched.
+The same full-day delivery of 12–15 finals feeds three surfaces with three different jobs, and the numbers overlap because the files get re-used.
+The website project page gets the 6–10 frames that tell the project's story at full strength; Instagram gets the detail vignettes, verticals, and re-crops that work as scroll-stopping tiles, feeding the 30–50 rolling grid for two to three months; a press set of 8–12 gets assembled from those same files.
+If publication is the intent, that's set before the shoot and generally the whole delivery is held until the magazine takes what it needs, which is usually only one to three images.
+Everything past that is yours to use.
 The frames that are too tight for the website are usually the best things in your grid: depth-of-story belongs to the portfolio, moments-of-beauty belong to social.
-And the kill pile is a feature: routing some frames nowhere is what makes everything you do show read as intentional.
-If you're staring at a fresh delivery and aren't sure how to split it, I'd love to talk it through.
+If you're staring at a fresh delivery and aren't sure how to route it, I'd love to talk it through.
 Routing is a twenty-minute conversation, and it's one I have after most shoots anyway.

 Quick Answers